facebookresearch/hydra/website/docs/intro.md

 title: Introduction
 sidebar_label: Introduction
 ---
-Hydra is an experimentation framework, with the mission is to make writing and running experiments in Python a joyful experience.
+Hydra is an experimentation framework, with the mission is to make writing, maintaining and running experiments in Python a joyful experience.

 Hydra provides a unified command line interface to run your experiments locally or remotely.